Lanterns on the Lake: Spook the Herd (2020)

 Following touring throughout 2016 the band took a break.
 In an interview Wilde commented "I don’t think we ever said it would be the absolute end..
 (But) I don’t think people would have blamed us for throwing in the towel at that point – we’d had a good run at it.. that would have been a good place to call it a day but we felt there was probably more we had to offer and further to go creatively, we just weren’t sure what or where that would be.
 And, if I’m honest, I was personally just a bit tired at that point."

 It was during this break that Wilde began writing many of the songs that would go on to make up Spook the Herd.
 The band developed the songs over the course of a year before recording at Distant City studios in Yorkshire.
 This was the first time the group had gone into a studio to record.
 Wilde has commented that "We are a pretty insular band in how we work, and trusting other people enough to allow them to get involved is not always easy for us."The album was produced by the band and mixed by the band's guitarist Paul Gregory.

 The album was released in February 2020 and received positive reviews with MusicOMH describing it as "a masterpiece".
 The album was noted for reflecting on issues including polarized politics, social media, addiction, grief and the climate crisis.
 The album was shortlisted for the Mercury Prize in 2020.

+The group donated royalties from the singe Baddies to Stop Funding Hate.